woocommerce/woocommerce/readme.txt

 * Dev - Made stateless classes static to allow unhooking of methods.
 * Dev - Introduces the wc_get_log_file_path() function.
 * Dev - Introduces the WC_Order::needs_shipping_address() method.
+* Refactor - Changed the method in which order statuses are stored.
+Previously, order status was a taxonomy.
+This caused issues when unique term slugs differed from what we were expecting, and also added additonal overhead to order queries in reports. https://github.com/woothemes/woocommerce/issues/3064 Order status is now stored as post status - several new post statuses have been added.
+Order class variables are backwards compatible.
+The only thing to note (for devs) is that any query must use the order status instead of 'publish' when getting orders and querying by post_status.
+THe shop_order_status has also been removed.
 * Refactor - Update stock amounts with DB queries.
 * Refactor - Simplified attribute name sanitisation which maintains UTF8 char integrity.
 * Refactor - Country class return methods.